 Partition Museum has been set up recently by the Punjab Heritage Tourism and Promotion Board and The Arts and Cultural Heritage Trust.
 It is the world’s first museum which was built on the partition.

-Then on 17 August, 2017, then CM Captain Amarinder Singh dedicated this museum to the nation.
-It was commemorated as Partition Remembrance Day in tribute to the millions of people.
+Then on 17 August 2017, then CM Captain Amarinder Singh dedicated this museum to the nation.
+It was commemorated as Partition Remembrance Day in tribute to millions of people.

 Well if you are interested in the aerial view of Amritsar city then check out the whole video below which was captured through the drone.